rust-lang/book/src/ch04-01-ownership.md

 This is because types like integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.
-That means there's no reason we would want to prevent `x` from being valid after we create the binding `y`.
+That means there's no reason we would want to prevent `x` from being valid after we create the variable `y`.
 In other words, there’s no difference between deep and shallow copying here, so calling `clone` wouldn’t do anything differently from the usual shallow copying and we can leave it out.

 Rust has a special annotation called the `Copy` trait that we can place on types like these (we'll talk more about traits in Chapter XX).
-If a type has the `Copy` trait, an older binding is still usable after assignment.
+If a type has the `Copy` trait, an older variable is still usable after assignment.
 Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented `drop`.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type,